Engee documentation

 Details

-The noise figure for modelling noise in an amplifier, is given as a positive integer scalar, .
+The noise coefficient for noise simulation in an amplifier is given as a positive integer scalar, .

 Dependencies

-To use this parameter, check the Include Noise parameters and set Specify noise type to noise-factor.
+To use this parameter, check the box for the Include Noise parameter and set the value for Specify noise type to `noise-factor'.

 Default value